Kumar-Jy/Windows-in-NABU-Without-PC/guide/Installation.md

 <details>
   <summary><strong>Click here for Partitioning</strong></summary>

-- Download [Modded TWRP recovery](https://github.com/Kumar-Jy/Windows-in-NABU-Without-PC/releases/tag/Modded-TWRP-Recovery) in your other Android device.
+- Download [Modded TWRP recovery](https://github.com/Kumar-Jy/Windows-in-NABU-Without-PC/releases/tag/Modded-TWRP-Recovery) to both your Android device and Xiaomi Pad 5.

-- Download [Magisk Manager apk](https://github.com/topjohnwu/Magisk/releases) in your Xiaomi Pad 5.
+- Download the [Magisk Manager APK](https://github.com/topjohnwu/Magisk/releases) to your Xiaomi Pad 5.

-- Reboot xiaomi pad 5 and press and hold volume down to boot into fastboot.
+- Reboot your Pad 5 into Fastboot mode by pressing and holding the volume down and power buttons.

-- Connect your other android phone with xiaomi pad 5 using usb otg cable.

-- Open website [https://arkt-7.github.io/nabu/](https://arkt-7.github.io/nabu/) in your Android device - tap on `connect device Fastboot` and choose `Android` , it will display the device details. [you can use bugjaeger or termux app]
+- Connect your Android phone/PC to your Pad 5 using a USB OTG cable, and open the website [https://arkt-7.github.io/nabu/](https://arkt-7.github.io/nabu/) in any browser (Chrome is recommended).

+- Click on `Connect Device Fastboot` and select `Android`.
+It will connect and display your Pad 5’s information.

-- Now goto `Boot Any Image` - select the `modded-twrp.img` - tap on `Boot` , twrp should be opened in pad 5.
+- Now, go to `Boot Any Image`, select `modded-twrp.img`, tap on `Boot`, and TWRP should open on your Pad 5.

+- If it fails, you can use the command `fastboot boot modded-twrp.img` through platform-tools on a PC or through the Bugjaeger or Termux app on Android to boot your Pad 5 into the modded TWRP recovery.

-- Now Disconnect the usb otg - Goto `Install` in twrp - select - `magisk.apk` and swip to flash (Skip this if it is already rooted).
+- Now, disconnect the USB OTG cable.
+Go to `Install` in TWRP, select `magisk.apk`, and swipe to flash (skip this step if your device is already rooted).

-- Now, Main Screen - `Advance` - `terminal` and type `partition $` (replace `$` with the Windows partition size in GB you want, like `partition 60`).
+- Now, on the main screen, go to `Advanced` > `Terminal` and type `partition $` (replace `$` with the desired partition size in GB, like `partition 60`).

 - Reboot to the system and complete the Android setup.

-- Download and install [Magisk.apk](https://github.com/topjohnwu/Magisk/releases) h open it and reboot if asked.
+- Download and install [Magisk.apk](https://github.com/topjohnwu/Magisk/releases), open it, and reboot if prompted.

 </details>

 ---

-## 2nd step :- Windows Installation
+## 2nd Step: Windows Installation
 <details>
   <summary><strong>Click here for Installation</strong></summary>

 - Download the latest [`WinInstaller.zip`](https://github.com/Kumar-Jy/Windows-in-NABU-Without-PC/releases/tag/Nabu-WinInstaller).

-- Download normal [`Windows ARM ESD`](https://arkt-7.github.io/woawin/) or you can download [`24h2 IoT LTSC`](https://drive.google.com/file/d/1WvTUIldcmffprJ2ZrdrLjlKqlz_vSlYa/view?usp=drivesdk)
+- Download a normal [`Windows ARM ESD`](https://arkt-7.github.io/woawin/), or you can download [`24h2 IoT LTSC`](https://drive.google.com/file/d/1WvTUIldcmffprJ2ZrdrLjlKqlz_vSlYa/view?usp=drivesdk).

-- Place the ESD file in the `Download` folder on your Xiaomi Pad 5 or in the `WOA` folder in a PENDRIVE.
-(Yes, you can also install it using PENDRIVE.)
+- Place the ESD file in the `Download` folder on your Xiaomi Pad 5 or in the `WOA` folder on a USB drive.
+(Yes, you can also install it using a USB drive.)

-- Reboot to the Modded TWRP - Install - select WinInstaller.zip and swip to flash, if finished reboot to the system.
+- Reboot to the Modded TWRP, go to Install, select `WinInstaller.zip`, and swipe to flash.
+Once finished, reboot to the system.

-- Wait until all processes are completed and the Windows setup appears.
-(It will take maximum 10 to 15 minutes and eventually reboot 2 or 3 times.)
+- Wait until all processes are completed, and the Windows setup appears.
+(This may take a maximum of 10 to 15 minutes and will eventually reboot 2 or 3 times.)

 </details>